jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Politics

 Donald Trump is the savior of Western Civilization.
 If that turns your emotions on, with tears or cheers, then you are missing the point of politics.
 Politics isn't voting for a political party, advocating for a political cause, and it's definitely not screaming at a television.
 Doing all these things may change the world.
 But government is so big, with so many politicians, civil servants, interest groups fighting for control, it will likely not respond to your small voice.
+Tears or cheers don't make a person powerful.

-That's why deciding how to live your life is your best political power.
+Deciding how to live your life will.
 Because exercising, composting, teaching your kids mathematics does change the world; it changes and improves your world.
-Your personal choices are your most powerful political weapon.
+That's why your personal choices are your most powerful political weapon.
 And power is to politics what money is to finance.

 The question is how do we increase your powers.
 The answer, we'll find out in this book, is better technology and the self-awareness to use it to improve your life.
 But this isn't a self-help book about making you "happy".
 It's about making you powerful so you can earn your happiness.
 And we all need this today.
 Because we're in a brand new age.
 The Computer Age is young, unexplored, and unconquered.
 To embrace it we have to rethink society with a modern mentality.
 One that makes the middle class grab hold of modern tools to upgrade our civilization.

 ## Looking Up

 Life improves with better technology.
 Deaths from war, disease, famine have all gone down as our technological power has gone up.
-In the Stone Age one in five people died violent deaths.
-Now it's one in 100,000.
-While stories of famine, disease, and wars fill our popular news, reading history books about the Black Plague, Potato Famine, and Hundred Years War put things into perspective.
-Life on Earth has gotten far better.
+While stories of famine, disease, and wars fill our popular news; reading history books about the terrible Black Plague, Potato Famine, and Hundred Years War put things into perspective.
+Human life on Earth keeps getting better.
 The march of technological improvement is the reason.
 We have to keep going.

-Humanity develops new technology in ages.
-For example, going from the Bronze Age to the Iron Age, or the Medieval Age to Science Age.
+Like evolution of single-cell organisms, to bacteria, to more advanced forms of life, humanty develops new technology in big jumps or ages.
+When a new age comes, its technology is so new and powerful, it changes how society functions.
+For example society was very different going from the Bronze Age to the Iron Age, or the Medieval Age to Science Age.

 We are of course inside the same transition as we leave the Industrial Age and enter the Computer Age.
-It can be hard to get our head around—transitions happens over generations.
-I've been thinking about it for years and only now have a grasp.
+It can be hard to get our head around because transitions happens over generations.
+I've been thinking about our current one for years and only now have a grasp.
 There's a lot to think about when a civilization's entire way of life upgrades to new technology.

 Play computer games like _Age of Empires, Anno 1800_, and _Civilization_, and you'll get to see how civilizations develop.
-You'll be the "player god" of a civilization; a virtual divinty who knows all, sees all, and whose general will is society's command.
+You'll be the "player god" of a civilization; a virtual divinity who knows all, sees all, and whose general will is how society plays the game.
 As a player god you'll give people orders, manage resources, invest in research, and finally decide when to click "upgrade".
 When you do, your civilization instantly transforms.
 Like magic, every house, factory, building, road, library, school is suddenly new and improved by the technology of a new age.
 Take a look below, you'll see a person being the player god in the game Anno 1800.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/FortunateFluffyAfricanporcupine' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 The above is a game, of course, but it represents reality pretty well.
 We're all in there somewhere right now, trying to figure out how to earn a living while our society changes around us.
-It's hard—there is no player god and no magic button.
+It's hard—there is no divine player god and no magic button.
 Instead, we, the people inside the game, must collect the resources, do the research, and manually transform every part of our civilization bit by bit with blood, sweat, and tears.
 We can't sit back, click, and watch.
 We must live it.

 Improving technology is hard work, but at least we understand how to do research and development.
 Improving politics isn't so straightforward.
 Upgrading politics and philosophy is a time of emotions and accusations, civil wars and revolutions.
 And I want to help you understand your importance in it all.
 Because in 1970, we entered the Computer Age.
 Since then, computer geeks, innovators, and hackers have been upgrading our society with ever more powerful electronic tools.
 All the while, established companies and bureaucracies of the Industrial Age have been holding them back.